2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 If you have some more time, it’s also a good idea to visit the nearby village of Fodele.

-Not only there’s an incredibly beautiful sandy bay ideal for swimming, thanks to its protected position, but it’s also a good idea to visit the village.
-It’s in the middle of orange groves, with interesting craft shops, traditional tavernas for a lunch break, and old churches.
+There’s an incredibly beautiful sandy bay ideal for swimming, thanks to its protected position, but it’s also a good idea to visit the village.
+It’s in the middle of orange groves, with fantastic craft shops, traditional tavernas for a lunch break, and old churches.

-Once in Fodele, pay a visit to the Byzantine Church of the Panagia, dating back to the 11th century.
+Once in Fodele, check out the Byzantine Church of the Panagia, dating back to the 11th century.

 The magnificent building is located about 1 km past the village, surrounded by orange trees, the characteristic fruit of Fodele.

-The church stands on a former Early Christian Church of the 6th century.
-Inside, it’s possible to check the beautiful frescoes and the ancient marble floor.
+The church stands on the foundations of a former Early Christian Church of the 6th century.
+Inside it’s possible to see beautiful frescoes and an ancient marble floor.

-The church is in a somewhat high position and it’s visible even from the road that leads to the village.
+The church is in a somewhat high position, and you can spot it even from the road that leads to the village.

 El Greco Museum, Heraklion, Crete.